-My work has been shown in several spaces in Atlanta, including Marietta Museum of Art, Buckhead & Company, Anne Irwin Fine Art, Gregg Irby Fine Art, Swan Coach House Gallery, and various locations through Atlanta Artist Collection.
+My work has been shown in several spaces in Atlanta, including Marietta Museum of Art, Buckhead & Company, Anne Irwin Fine Art, Gregg Irby Fine Art, Swan Coach House Gallery, and various locations through Atlanta Artist Collective.

 Video of an Artist's Life

 Featured in Winter 2016 Garden & Gun's Southern Homes Magazine

 Full page photo by photographer Emily Followill includes artwork by Katherine Bell McClure.
 This shot was featured in a coffee table book of Emily's work as well.
 Find it here: The Southern Rustic Cabin

 Made the Atlanta map for Scout Guide Atlanta 2015

 Featured in an Atlanta Artist Collective article, 2015.

 Artwork featured in article of cover home, Atlanta Homes and Lifestyles magazine, 2002